PRC Data Challenge

 Acknowledgements

-- OpenSky Network: Automatic Dependent Surveillance–Broadcast (ADS-B) trajectories, hosting of the challenge infrastructure.
+- OpenSky Network: for collection and making available Automatic Dependent Surveillance–Broadcast (ADS-B) trajectories and hosting of the challenge infrastructure.
 (John Fitzgerald, Allan Tart, Martin Strohmeier, Vincent Lenders)

-- Prof Junzi Sun (TU Delft): for wisely pre-processing, enhancing (meteorological data via fastmeteo), locally storing OSN trajectories and then making them available for the challenge
+- Prof [Junzi Sun][junzisun] (TU Delft): for wisely pre-processing, enhancing (meteorological data via fastmeteo), locally storing OSN trajectories and then making them available for the challenge

 - Dr Xavier Olive (ONERA): for advise and the invaluable traffic library